ehmpathy/declastruct/readme.md

 ### DeclastructPlan

-captures the changes needed to achieve desired state:
+captures the changes needed to reconcile reality with declared desires:

 ```ts
 interface DeclastructPlan {